Autumn/Winter 2016 Must-Have Women’s Hair Trends

 This season sees style from the 1980s making a strong comeback, as grungy yet glamorous rock’n’roll-inspired hair becomes a must-have trend.
 Inspired by greats such as the late David Bowie, hair is shaggy and overgrown, with a bedhead texture.
 In Milan, long, heavy fringes such as that seen at DSquared2 (below, left) were prominent, but short, choppy bangs also create a statement.
-Texturising products help to create height and dishevelment at the crown.
+Texturising hair styling products help to create height and dishevelment at the crown.

 From 70s-inspired heavy looks accompanied by thick fringes to tight candyfloss ringlets, curls were one of the dominant styles on the AW16/17 catwalks.
 This is a trend that’s all about untamed volume and shape, and natural, matte textures such as that at Stella Jean (below) give curls a lived-in effect.
 For more curl inspiration and advice on the best products to use, take a look at our blog post Return of the Curl.